praffull9/CombinedJobServices/README.md

 # CombinedJobServices
-All services and projects combined
+All job services and projects combined